Afriqiyah Airways Flight 771: Investigation

 The Libyan Civil Aviation Authority (LYCAA) opened an investigation into the accident.
 Airbus stated that it would provide full technical assistance to the authorities investigating the crash, and would do so via the French Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA).
 The South African Civil Aviation Authority sent a team to assist with the investigation.
 The BEA assisted in the investigation with an initial team of two investigators, accompanied by five advisors from Airbus.
 The Dutch Safety Board (Onderzoeksraad voor Veiligheid, literally "Investigation Council for Safety") sent an observer.
 The flight recorders were recovered and sent to Paris for analysis soon after the incident.

+During the final approach and up to the moment of the accident the pilot had not reported any problems to the control tower.
+The weather at the time of the crash was low wind, marginal visibility, and unlimited ceiling.[A] The main runway of the airport (Runway 09/27) is 3600 m long.
+Libyan Transport Minister Mohammed Ali Zidan ruled out terrorism as a cause.

 Authorities reviewed the recordings made by the Flight Data Recorder.
 In August 2010, it was reported that preliminary investigations were complete.
 There was no evidence of any technical problems nor was there any fuel shortage.
 No technical or medical problems had been reported by the crew and they had not requested any assistance.

+The outbreak of the Libyan civil war caused the investigation to be suspended for at least two years.
+The Netherlands House of Representatives urged the Ministry of Foreign Affairs to send a letter regarding the resumption of the investigation.
+The result of the investigation had been planned to be published by the end of 2012.
+The Libyan government later asked for another 6 months.
+The Dutch government offered assistance, but it was refused by Libyan authorities, claiming that Libya would be able to finish the report by themselves.